Being Married and Filing Taxes

 Getting a Tax Refund Back

 In contrast, an Injured Spouse Relief claim would apply to taxpayers that are still married.
-You would qualify as an Injured Spouse if you filed and signed the joint tax return and your part of the tax refund was applied to your spouse’s valid past federal debt.
-Past debt would include federal tax debt, state tax debt, child support payments, student loans or alimony payments.
+You would qualify as an Injured Spouse if you filed and signed the joint tax return and your part of the tax refund was applied to your spouse’s valid past federal liability.
+Past liability would include federal tax liability, state tax liability, child support payments, student loans or alimony payments.
 You may be able to get your part of the tax refund back by filing an Injured Spouse Allocation.
 To qualify for an Injured Spouse relief there are two factors that must be true for yourself.

 The Forms That Are Needed To File